brandstrat-sas/omldeploytool/ansible/README.md

 * 20000/30000 UDP VoIP RTP Asterisk: this port range can be opened to the entire Internet.

-* 9100/tcp Prometheus node exporter : This is where the connections coming from the monitoring center, more precisely from Prometheus, are processed.
+* 9090/tcp Prometheus metrics: This is where the connections coming from the monitoring center.
 This port can be opened by restricting by origin in the IP of the monitoring center.

-* 9187/tcp Prometheus postgres exporter: This is where the connections coming from the monitoring center, more precisely from Prometheus, are processed.
-This port can be opened by restricting by origin in the IP of the monitoring center.

-* 9127/tcp Prometheus redis exporter: This is where the connections coming from the monitoring center, more precisely from Prometheus, are processed.
-This port can be opened by restricting by origin in the IP of the monitoring center.

-* 3100/TCP Loki: this is where the connections coming from the monitoring center are processed, more precisely from Grafana, are processed.
-This port can be opened by restricting by origin on the IP of the monitoring center.

 # License & Copyright